Sim4n6/sim4n6.github.io/_posts/2019-07-28-Generate-QR-CMDLINE.md

 ---
-title: How to generate/decode a QR image from cmd line ?
+title: How-to Generate and Decode a QR image from commandline ?
 updated: 2019-07-28 18:30
 ---